 Two categories of infrastructure are important to this effort.
 "Gray" infrastructure includes retention ponds, drains, gutters, pipe networks, floodwalls, berms, and other structural barriers to manage stormwater.
 Those that already exist are displayed in Figure 3.7: Existing Stormwater Infrastructure.
-"Green" infrastructure includes natural plantings and structures that mimic them, including bioswales, green roofs, and permeable pavements7.
+"Green" infrastructure includes natural plantings and structures that mimic natural features, including bioswales, green roofs, and permeable pavements9.